 Alternatively, you can regenerate your SSL certificate from where you purchased it, whether it’s with your domain registrar or a third-party SSL reseller.
 To do that, you will need to obtain a copy of the private key or create a new one by generating a new CSR.

-Once you have your SSL certificate and key, log in to MyKinsta.
+Once you have your SSL certificate and key, follow the relevant guide below to install your SSL certificate in MyKinsta.